Home » All Posts » How-To » Easy Brown Butter

 What is Brown Butter?

-Browned butter is butter that has been melted and the milk solids settle on the bottom of the pan.
+When browned butter has been melted and the milk solids settle on the bottom of the pan.
 The milk solids become golden brown.
 This happens when the butter simmers causing the water to evaporate leaving behind the milk solids and fat.

 The white bits of milk solids floating in the yellow fat turn different shades of brown the longer they are cooked.
 The darker brown the bits the more intense the flavor will be.